 This creates the strangest labor market phenomenon we've seen: employment growth accompanied by employment dread.
 People are getting hired into jobs they're not sure will exist in eighteen months.
 New positions come with an expiration date that nobody talks about but everyone feels.

 The disconnect isn't just about technology — it's about narrative.
 Every positive jobs report competes with headlines about AI capabilities and corporate efficiency drives.
-Workers read about 79,000 new jobs while their company newsletter discusses "leveraging artificial intelligence for operational excellence."
+Workers read about 186,000 new jobs while 24% of companies use AI to hire talented employees, and 89% of HR professionals recognize AI's potential to improve the applicant application process.
+The system that hired you is learning to work without you.

 What we're witnessing is the uncanny valley of employment statistics.
 The numbers look human, but something feels fundamentally off.
 Job growth exists alongside an existential crisis about the future of work itself.